Techcuro/Demo_Repo/README.md

 # Demo_Repo
-This is My first Git Repository
+This is My first Git Repository.
 Aurhor- Isha